Sanbo Kyodan

-Sanbo Kyodan (三宝教団, Sanbō Kyōdan) is a lay Zen sect derived from both the Soto (Caodong) and the Rinzai (Linji) traditions.
+Sanbo Kyodan (三宝教団, Sanbō Kyōdan) is a lay Zen school derived from both the Soto (Caodong) and the Rinzai (Linji) traditions.
 It was renamed Sanbo-Zen International in 2014.
-The term Sanbo Kyodan has often been used to refer to the Harada-Yasutani zen lineage.
-However, a number of Yasutani’s students have started their own teaching lines that are independent from Sanbo Kyodan.
+The term Sanbo Kyodan has often been used to refer to the Harada-Yasutani School.
+However, a number of Yasutani's students have started their own teaching lines that are independent from Sanbo Kyodan.
 Strictly speaking, Sanbo Kyodan refers only to the organization that is now known as Sanbo-Zen International.

 History

 Sanbō Kyōdan was founded by Hakuun Yasutani in 1954, when he "finally gave up his membership in the Sōtō School and professed himself to be connected directly to Dōgen Zenji."
 It is also called the "Harada-Yasutani School," in reference to Yasutani's teacher Harada Daiun Sogaku, a Sōtō priest who also studied with Rinzai priests.
 Both Harada Roshi and Yasutani Roshi were strong promoters of Zen practice for lay practitioners, and for people of other (non-Buddhist, non-Asian) faith communities and cultures.
 Their openness to lay practitioners was in line with the modernizing tendency of the Meiji Restoration, which began in 1868.
 Starting in this period, various Zen institutions began to give permission to lay followers to practice Zen.

 The leaders of the Sanbo Kyodan were involved in the contemporary social and cultural developments in Japan, which followed the abandonment of the medieval feudal system and its opening up to foreign influences and modern western technology and culture.
 The association of some of them with the fierce militaristic nationalism of the mid-20th century Empire of Japan has become controversial.
 Among Yamada Koun's friends and associates were Soen Nakagawa, a strong supporter of Japanese imperialism, and Yasutani Roshi's own position has been the subject of arguments.
 Within Japanese Buddhism, there was a development of Buddhist modernism, but also a tendency to support the autocratic regime in the interest of survival.